ThatOneFBIAgent/Chromium/README.md

    ```
    *Note: You might want to mount the database path if you change `DB_PATH` in `database/core.py` to a persistent volume location.*

+### Railway
+1.R **Deploy from github**
+   Make sure it's uploaded a public or private repo, and that railway has access to it.
+   Deploying should be as easy as adding the ENV variables and making sure `RAILPACK` is set.

+   If any problems occur, check the logs and open an issue on github.
+I'll try my best to help you.

 ## Permissions

 The bot requires the following permissions to function fully: